 Constantine's Council did help Christianity to become the state religion, and by the official Creed to be one voice -- that is until major -- but little-known controversies would split the Eastern and Western Churches.
 The story after the Council probably provides some substance that there will always be divisions in all religions -- even Constantine switches his stance!
 Yet temporarily gaining state and ecclesiastical power, the patriarchal Christian Church of Constantine was able to judge for Christ and God who was and wasn't a true Christian on the basis of what one "believed."
 This Council, nonetheless, became a watershed event for those who believed differently, and so the "war cry" for those who might interpret Jesus in another was resounded again: "YOU ARE HERETICS."

 You can reach me through the contact page.
 I have nearly 2000 who have signed on for my quarterly Newsletter.
 I am not about persons becoming Gnostics and cannot help persons find Gnostic Churches.
-Rather, I hope those in churches (your own) can see how these gospels open the discussion about our inner faith being the foundation for our many and fair differences.
+I believe you can decipher if a church or its ministers are open-minded.
+I hope those in churches (your own) suggest these gospels be studied, and books by Elaine Pagels would be a good place to begin.
 Without question, those who are unchurched show the most interest in the Gnostics which should say to churches that there is a hunger to which these gospels speak.
 To the unchurched, or those who have left, I appreciate your stories.
-Agents have told me there is not much interest in the Gnostics or in these new gospels.
+As I believe in the value of churches, I hope you can find a church or minister that will hear your story.
+I also would encourage you to ask them about these gospels as most probably don't have a clue.
+(You can help the process) Agents have told me there is not much interest in the Gnostics or in these new gospels.
 I hope I give some reasons in this site and in my book why you may want to help revive these long lost and suppressed gospels (that is my mission --not to start a church).
 A photo of myself and my book are at the bottom of the Introductory Page.